|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

+Thank you for attending the SPE Workshop.
 Thus, it is crucial to design and conduct well completions in such a manner to protect workers, minimize risks to the environment, and effectively partner with local communities.
-This workshop will engage experts and attendees to better understand and enhance the best HSE practices for well completions.
+This workshop engaged experts and attendees to better understand and enhance the best HSE practices for well completions.
 Well completions, especially hydraulic fracturing, continue to be a significant topic of interest for the public.
 Thus, it is crucial to design and conduct well completions in such a manner to protect workers, minimize risks to the environment, and effectively partner with local communities.
-This workshop will engage experts and attendees to better understand and enhance the best HSE practices for well completions.